Safeguarding lone workers in government and education

 Public Sector G-Cloud 11

 Lone Worker Solutions is an approved supplier to the public sector through the G-Cloud 11 digital services procurement framework.
-Safe Hub, our secure managed lone worker protection system meets the standards required by public sector bodies and is already deployed across a number of UK councils.
-In addition, we are accredited under the Cyber Essentials scheme and to international standard ISO 27001.
-All our services are backed by our 24×7 technical support.
+Safe Hub, our secure managed lone worker protection system, meets the standards required by public sector bodies and is already deployed across a number of UK councils.

 Working for a borough council

-Garry Fisher, Essex County Council's Corporate Health & Safety Manager said "Protection systems like this can't prevent a problem from occurring.
-But when something goes wrong, it is immensely comforting for staff to know that if they press the button, someone will be listening; they know that you are in trouble, and they know where you."
+"Protection systems like this can't prevent a problem from occurring.
+But when something goes wrong, it is immensely comforting for staff to know that if they press the button, someone will be listening; they know that you are in trouble, and they know where you are."

 Essex County Council